jainsau/dotfiles/README.md

 ---

+## 📝 Neovim: adding LSPs and linters

+This repo symlinks `nix/home-manager/editors/nvim` into `~/.config/nvim`, so edits to those Lua files apply immediately on the next `nvim` start (no rebuild needed).

+- Add an LSP server:
+  - Edit `nix/home-manager/editors/nvim/lua/plugins/mason.lua` and add the server to the `servers` table.
+  - Mason will auto-install servers/tools declared via `ensure_installed` on first launch.

+- Add a linter:
+  - Edit `nix/home-manager/editors/nvim/lua/plugins/lint.lua` and add the linter to `linters_by_ft`.
+  - If the linter is an external CLI (e.g., `markdownlint-cli2`), install it via Nix by adding it to `home.packages` in `nix/home-manager/default.nix`.

+- When do you need to rebuild?
+  - Editing Lua config: no rebuild; restart Neovim.
+  - Adding external binaries via Nix: run `home-manager switch --flake .`.
+  - Updating to newer package versions: run `nix flake update` first, then switch.

 ## ✨ Features

 - **Declarative & Reproducible**: Built on [Nix](https://nixos.org/) and [Home Manager](https://github.com/nix-community/home-manager), ensuring a consistent setup across machines.